 Carefully crafting and honing your website’s content so that you will rank higher on the internet search engines like Google is a complex topic referred to as SEO, or Search Engine Optimization.
 You can find more information about SEO on this website, in fact, if you use my search box.
 This article on SEO is a good place to start.

 Most web design clients are more than a little disappointed when I let them in on the scary secret: they are actually going to have to do something with their website beyond paying a designer to create and upload it if they want to find themselves on the first few pages of any Google search.Success = you must do something with a website beyond paying a designer to create it Click To Tweet

-Driving traffic to your website, especially when launching a new website, is a very hands on activity.
-I’m sorry to say, if you are not someone who is comfortable interacting online or using a computer, you should either hire someone for your internet marketing or find someone in your business or organization that will help you promote your website online by creating meaningful content to get the attention of search engines, marketing on social media, and otherwise getting the word out.
+Driving traffic to your website, especially when launching a new website, is a very hands-on activity.
+I’m sorry to say, if you are not someone who is comfortable interacting online or using a computer, this may be harder.
+You should either hire someone for your internet marketing or find someone in your organization that will do this.
+You’ll need help promoting your website online.
+Someone needs to create meaningful content to get the attention of search engines and social media.

 Websites and Interaction

 One of my favorite books on marketing is “The New Rules of Marketing & PR”, which is readily available in most libraries and in different formats.
 It’s such a good one, I strongly urge you to buy a copy.
 No, really.
 You need it.

 The most important bit of advice I gleaned from his book, was the importance, in this day and age, for companies to interact with their customers, clients, and potential customers and clients.
 The days of static websites are long gone.